quadratz/telegram-entities-parser/README.md

 To address this, you can use your own `renderer` to customize the HTML elements surrounding the text according to your rules.
 You can modify specific rules by extending the default [`RendererHtml`](https://github.com/quadratz/telegram-entities-parser/blob/main/src/renderers/renderer_html.ts) or override all the rules by implementing the [`Renderer`](https://github.com/quadratz/telegram-entities-parser/blob/main/src/renderers/renderer.ts).

-To extend the existing renderer, do the following:
+To extend the existing `renderer`, do the following:

 ```ts
 import {